Avoca Beach

 Avoca Beach (/əˈvoʊkə/) is a coastal suburb of the Central Coast region of New South Wales, Australia, about 95 km north of Sydney.
-Avoca Beach is primarily a residential suburb, Avoca Beach is also a popular tourist destination.
-Avoca Beach is known for its surfing and state (regional) surf competitions.
+Avoca Beach is primarily a residential suburb, but also a popular tourist destination.
+It is known for its surfing and state (regional) surf competitions.
 It is located within the local government area.

 Avoca Beach village has a variety of restaurants and cafes as well as a post office, newsagent, pharmacy and mini-mart.
 Avoca Beach also has a historic cinema, a hotel, bowling club, motel and caravan park.

-This coastal suburb is unrelated to the NSW Southern Highlands locality of Avoca, New South Wales, except in name only.

 Geography

 Avoca Beach is located on the Tasman Sea 17 km east-southeast of the Gosford central business district, and about halfway between Newcastle and Sydney, being about 95 km from each.
 It is bordered to the north by the Bulbararing Lagoon, to the west by Saltwater Creek and to the east by the ocean.

 History

 The area was originally inhabited by the Darkinjung & Awabakal Aboriginal people.
 "Avoca" is an Irish name meaning "great estuary" or "where the river meets the sea", and is also the name of a town in County Wicklow, Ireland.

 On 4 January 1830, 640 acre of land in the area were promised to Irish army officer John Moore.
 However, the official deeds were not issued until 30 September 1839, due to the difficulty in surveying the land.
 He built a house opposite Bulbararing Lake (now known as Avoca Lake) and planted vines, cereals and fruit trees.
 He left the area in 1857 for the Victorian goldfields.
 In the late 19th century, Tom Davis leased the area in order to exploit local timber, which was transported by tram to a mill at Terrigal via what is now Tramway Road in North Avoca.